 At that, we still tried to coat our stomachs.
 Though, admittedly, our first stop at Crescent City Brewhouse for food centered around beer, too.
 We split the Boudin Balls and the Gator Po’Boy.
 The food — and beer — was good and did the trick, but I wouldn’t call either great.

 Immediately after, we trekked over to the world famous Cafe Du Monde for some beignets and chicory coffee.
 Open since 1862 in New Orleans’ French Market, Cafe Du Monde offers a simple menu 24 hours a day, seven days a week.
 The signature items on the menu are the beignets and coffee either black or au lait.
 Thousands of people come through the cafe each day.
-And the beignets are caked in so much powdered sugar that it could work as a plot point in an Oceans movie.
+And the beignets are caked in so much powdered sugar that it could work as a plot point for a heist in an Oceans movie.

 We closed a few nights (or mornings depending on how you’re keeping score), including our first, at Daisy Dukes.
 Nothing like some biscuits and gravy or an omelette at 3 a.m.
 People watching — for better or worse — is the name of the game here.
 I’ll spare you the video we captured of the college fraternity guy (blue blazer and khakis gave him away) swaying around his hurricane’s straw and hitting on the bartender.
 (We took and saved it as a parenting moment.).